kanchwala-yusuf/aws-terraform/README.md

 # aws-terrascan-test
-A test repository for terrascan aws
+A test repository for terrascan aws.